clr1107/dnsfsd/README.md

 `dnsfs clean` deletes all logs that dnsfsd has created.
 Ensure dnsfsd is not running at the time.

 #### log
 `dnsfs log` outputs the log file, if it exists.
+It also supports `head` and `tail` functions.
+I.e. `dnsfs log 3` will read the first 3 lines only. `dnsfs log -- -3` will read the last 3 (in the standard order).
+Note the `--`, this is to signal that `-3` is a number and not a flag.

 #### status
 `dnsfs status` attempts to check with systemd if `dnsfsd` is running.